giellalt/lang-mrj/mrj.md

 * **LEXICON ROMNUMTAG**

 * **LEXICON ARABICCASEORD_Back** ordinals Is this then becoming +Ex/A?
 * **LEXICON ARABICCASEORD_Front** ordinals
 * **LEXICON ARABICCASEORD_FrontRound** ordinals

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/numerals.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/stems/numerals.lexc)</small>

+---

+Prefixes
 Prefixes in the Western Mari language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/prefixes.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

-added to the xml source files. йолтишкӓ+N+Prop:йолтишкӓ PROP_OLMA "(eng) /(fin) /(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. йолтишкӓ+N+Prop:йолтишкӓ PROP_OLMA "(eng) /(fin) /(rus) " ;

 ADD NOUNS BELOW

 MARI-LIKE NAMES

 PLACE NAMES

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns_newwords.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/propernouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/propernouns_newwords.lexc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/stems/propernouns_newwords.lexc)</small>

+---

-added to the xml source files. йолтишкӓ+N:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;
+This is where new words are added as lexc entries before they are added to the xml source files. йолтишкӓ+N:йолтишкӓ A_OLMA "(eng) /(fin) /(rus) " ;

 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-mrj/blob/main/../src/fst/stems/nouns_newwords.lexc)</small># Noun inflection
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-mrj/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

+# Noun inflection
 ----

 ## Ad hoc lexica

 * **LEXICON N_**